MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 1. In the table, select the relevant report from the list of **Conditional Access App Control traffic logs** and select **Download**.

     ![download button.](media/download-button.png)

+## <a name="monitor-session"></a>Monitor all
+**Monitor all** activity will monitor only one activity, "Login".
+No alerts will be sent.
+In order to monitor all the activities, use the 'monitor all activities' template.
+The activities in this case will be monitored & logged, regardless of whether the policy matches or not There must be at least one block\test policy per activity for the 'Monitor all activities' policy to work

 ## <a name="block-download"></a>Block all downloads